Documentation

 join

-Self-join — pairs from the same collection, using an equal joiner:
+Self-join with an equal joiner:

 .join(equal(|shift: &Shift| shift.employee_idx))